madprops/airc/README.md

 Users get automatically unbanned after `spam_minutes` passed.

-Admins can ban and unban users manually with `!ban` and `!unban`.
+Admins can ban and unban nicknames manually with `!ban` and `!unban`.

-Admins and users can also get banned.
+Bot admins and users can also get banned.

-Restarting the bot unbans all users.
+Restarting the bot unbans all nicknames.